ACANETS/eece-6540-labs/README.md

 # eece-6540-labs
 Labs and Exercises for EECE.4510/5510 (formerly EECE.6540) Heterogeneous Computing

+This repository contains exercises and lab assignments for Heterogeneous Computing course.
+We leverage Intel Developer Cloud to learn oneAPI and DPC++ with heterogeneous computing resources including CPUs, FPGAs and GPUs.
+Both the hardware resources and development tools are evolving.
+Please check back frequently for updated information and sample code.
+Although this repository is the primary resource hub for EECE.4510/5510, it can be used by anyone who is interested in heterogeneous architectures and their applications.

 ## Apply for a free account on Intel Developer Cloud (DevCloud)

 Intel Developer Cloud is a "development sandbox to learn about programming cross architecture applications with OpenVino, High Level Design (HLD) tools – oneAPI, OpenCL, HLS – and RTL."
 Students can apply for a free account to access the hardware resources and development tools.
 To apply, please visit: